arkanild/LLMs/smart_resume/readme.md

 Executable python script, for people not handy with Jupyter notebooks - [Smart_resume.py](https://github.com/arkanild/LLMs/blob/main/smart_resume/smart_resume.py)

 TO DO :
-1. UI for submitting the inputs and JD.
+✅ UI for Input Submission – A user-friendly interface for uploading resumes and entering job descriptions.
-2. Output can be derived in any format given by the user.
+✅ Customizable Output Formats – Allow users to choose the output format (DOC, PDF, etc.).